-- a visual inspection of the physical condition of the various containment embankments and water retention dams during the site visit July 5 and 6, 2021; - a review of the climate and water balance data for the site; - a review of the annual flow rates recorded from weirs for the Acid Rock Drainage (ARD) pond and Iron Tailings Storage Facility (TSF); - a review of updated piezometer and settlement records provided by Teck in 2021; and - a review of the risk register for the storage facilities.
+- a visual inspection of the physical condition of the various containment embankments and water retention dams during the site visit May 25 and 26, 2022; - a review of the climate and water balance data for the site; - a review of the annual flow rates recorded from weirs for the Acid Rock Drainage (ARD) pond and Iron Tailings Storage Facility (TSF); - a review of updated piezometer and settlement records provided by Teck in 2022; and - a review of the risk register for the storage facilities.

-The reporting period for this annual report (AFPR) is September 1, 2020 to August 31, 2021.
+The reporting period for this annual report (AFPR) is September 1, 2021 to August 31, 2022.
+The previous monitoring period was from September 1, 2020 to August 31, 2021.
 Figures 1 through 3 show the project location and general layout of the tailings facilities.

-This is the 30th AFPR of the Sullivan Mine tailings embankments carried out by the Klohn Crippen Berger Ltd. (KCB).
+This is the 31st AFPR of the Sullivan Mine tailings embankments carried out by Klohn Crippen Berger Ltd. (KCB).
 Annual reports for the periods preceding KCB's involvement were prepared by SRK-Robinson Inc. from 1989 to 1991 and by Robinson Dames and Moore from 1984 to 1988.